mockery/mockery/docs/reference/creating_test_doubles.rst

 don't necessarily care about all of the calls that are going to be made to an object.

+A spy will return ``null`` for all method calls it receives.
+It is not possible to tell a spy what will be the return value of a method call.
+If we do that, then we would deal with a mock object, and not with a spy.

 We create a spy by calling the ``\Mockery::spy()`` method:

 .. code-block:: php